jpdas18/Applied-Machine-Learning/Project_4_Plan.md

 # Project 4 Plan - Due May 7
 #### Final Project Description

 #### Problem Statement: I would like to contribute to existing research focused on developing a name classifier which uses machine learning techniques to classify names according to ethnicity.
 I began working on this research project during in an independent study in computational sociology that I pursued with Professor Bakhtiari, a professor in William & Mary's sociology department.
 This research is part of his overarching investigation into health populations for Arab populations in the United States.
 The problem inspiring the development of the existing method is the difficulty in studying health outcomes for Arab populations due to a lack of specific ethnicity data in existing administrative records.
 That is, people of Arab descent are often classified as "white", so unless they are foreign born and their country of origin is listed, it is nearly impossible to study health outcomes for this population using records - unless one is able to employ the use of a classification method.
+Below is a snippet from a paper I wrote which explains the need to develop this classifier specifically to study the efffect of racism at the population-level for Americans of Arab desent.

+"This research is important because it contributes to knowledge on health outcomes for understudied populations including people of Middle Eastern, North African, and South Asian descent who are living in America.
+It is important to understand the health outcomes for these populations because they are presented with unique health barriers and stressors such as discrimination based on racialization and as a result face unique health disparities.
+The tool developed in this research will serve future researchers in their studies of health disparities.
+More specifically, this research contributes to knowledge about how discrimination has affected these populations.
+After the September 11 (hereafter referred to as 9/11) attacks, people who were racialized as Muslim or Arab faced severe social consequences including discrimination, harassment, violence, and hate crimes (Lauderdale 2006; Bakhtiari 2020).
+Birth outcomes which have been used as a measure of discrimination include preterm births and low weight births; sociologists have

+theorized and to some extent demonstrated that the stress induced by discrimination can cause both, and both negatively impact the child’s health, further perpetuating health disparities (Lauderdale 2006).
+It is important to study the impact of discrimination-induced stress on health to do justice to the scholarship about the post- 9/11 time period and to help people better understand the effects of anti-Arab and anti- Muslim sentiment on both adults and newborns in America.
+The objective of this study is to create a name classifier which will aid in the investigation of birth outcomes before and after 9/11.
+This name classifier will be helpful for this project.
+It may also be helpful for other future projects related to classification of ethnicities.
+It could be applied to same or different groups and contexts where ethnicity data is unavailable."

 #### I previously worked on a long short term memory model which trains on list of names and the associated ethnicities or countries of origin and then can be used to classify names inputted.

-For this project, I have several potential ideas to either develop a completely new method with which to to compare the existing model or perhaps improve on the long short term memory model I have already used.
+#### For this project, I have several potential ideas to either develop a completely new method with which to to compare the existing model or perhaps improve on the long short term memory model I have already used.

 #### A description of data: I am using a dataset which includes 148,275 names scraped from Wikipedia and the race or ethnicity associated with each name.
 There are three variables for each observation in the dataset: first name, last name, and race/ethnicity classification.
 This dataset was collected by Steven Skiena's research team with the same end goal of building a name classifier.
 The classes of race/ethnicity are: 'GreaterEuropean,WestEuropean,Germanic', 'GreaterAfrican,Muslim', 'GreaterEuropean,WestEuropean,Nordic', 'GreaterEuropean,WestEuropean,Hispanic', 'GreaterEuropean,Jewish','GreaterAfrican,Africans', 'Asian,GreaterEastAsian,Japanese', 'GreaterEuropean,WestEuropean,French','GreaterEuropean,EastEuropean', 'GreaterEuropean,British','Asian,GreaterEastAsian,EastAsian', 'Asian,IndianSubContinent','GreaterEuropean,WestEuropean,Italian'.
 I have condensed all the variations of European ethnic grouping to a single European class because I think it is ridiculous to have such a high degree of specificity for the European class and no specificity for the other classes.
 Perhaps this is a result of the dataset being skewed towards European names, but to me it seemed almost racist when there are equally many or even more categories within other classes (for example, the Asian or African classes could have been subdivided as well).